rossjturner/seismic_attributes/README.md

 ```

 The unit test takes approximately 10-20 seconds to run.
 Five tests are conducted which verify the _seismic_attributes_ package is correctly linked with _obspy_, can download data from the IRIS server, produces an event catalogue with the expected output, and calculates attributes for events as expected.

+## Documentation and Examples

+Full documentation of the functions included in the seismic_attributes package, in addition to worked examples, is included in seismic_attributes_user.pdf on the GitHUb repository.

 ## Contact